 But a loss of face is hardly critical, and could be covered by an invented name - real anonymity, like Homer.
 Shakespeare was not just a pen name.
 It was the name of a real person.
 Was he bought off?
 Were writers like Ben Johnson bribed.... or suborned?
-And the actors must have known that Shakespeare was not writing the work they were performing.

-(left) Dedication page from first edition of The Rape of Lucrece, 1594 by William Shakespeare. with dedication to Henry Wriothesley, the third Earl of Southampton (right) Eight poems by Edward de Vere, 17th Earl of Oxford were published in The Paradise of Dainty Devises (1576)
+And (left) Dedication page from first edition of The Rape of Lucrece, 1594 by William Shakespeare. with dedication to Henry Wriothesley, the third Earl of Southampton (right) Eight poems by Edward de Vere, 17th Earl of Oxford were published in The Paradise of Dainty Devises (1576)